horleas/pacman/README.md

 TODO :
-+ Add Pathfinding depending on the map for special Ghost

 + Add Map(Warping puzzle etc)
-+ Possibility to have different size of Map
 + Add Map All Tutorial
 + Add Score Serialization
-+ Add Portail/Warper into map
 + Add Moving Trap on a specific pattern
-+ Slow Motion hotkey to aid the player
 + Add some Gauge for the dashcounter (and Slowmotion counter )
 + Add Death Animation

-Add Sound :
-+ while ghost are weak

-Create Different Ghost with different habilities :
-+  Boss Ghost map Scrolling ?
-+  Ghost Mimic player ( 5 tile delay ? )

 Add Menu Screen:
 + Select mode Normal (Score)